-This red cabbage soup is bursting with flavour and nutritious ingredients to create a meal that is bound to surprise your taste buds.
-It's just the perfect vegan soup for winter, and besides being incredibly tasty, it will also brighten your day with its beautiful colour.
+This red cabbage soup is bursting with flavor and nutritious ingredients to create a meal that is bound to surprise your taste buds.
+It's just the perfect vegan soup for winter, and besides being incredibly tasty, it will also brighten your day with its beautiful color.

-Red cabbage is a vegetable that should really be more mainstream.
-That's because it's full of antioxidants, fiber, and vitamins A and K. Plus, it's incredibly tasty, and its flavour truly shines in slowly simmered soups such as this one.
+Red cabbage (or purple cabbage) is a vegetable that should really be more mainstream.
+That's because it's full of antioxidants, fiber, and vitamins A and K. Plus, it's incredibly tasty, and its flavor truly shines in slowly simmered soups such as this one.

 If you've been on Vegan Cocotte before, you may have noticed that I'm all about quick and easy plant-based recipes.